Frequently asked questions

 In short, 'Yes'.
 Diving and travel insurance is a condition of booking for all guests on all of our vessels.

 We also strongly advise our guests to obtain comprehensive travel insurance to cover against unforeseeable delays and potential missed flight connections.
+Please read our blog 'Do You Really Need Travel Insurance?' for further information of why the right type of travel insurance is so important.

 Unfortunately, the short answer is 'No'.
 However, Master Liveaboards offer a referral program with Dive Assure who specialise in diving travel insurance.
 Please visit our Dive & Travel Insurance page for more information and a link to the Dive Assure booking platform.